akash0x53/way2SMS/README.md

 Way2SMS-Desktop App
 =======

-Send SMS from your desktop computer to any mobile (india only).
+Send SMS from your desktop to any mobile (india only).
-This application is a desktop version of Way2SMS.com User must have a valid Way2SMS id,password
+This application is a desktop version of Way2SMS.com </br>
+User must have a valid Way2SMS id,password

-Required Extrnal Libraries of Python
+Required Libraries
 ==========
 1. gtk
-2. BeautifullSoup
+2. BeautifulSoup